Thomas Chien

 What are alternatives to Thomas Chien in Kaohsiung?

 GEN operates at $$$$ and delivers Cantonese fine dining at a higher price point and a very different register — the right choice if you want Chinese cuisine rather than French.
-Sho, Papillon, Haili, and Beef Chief (Zihciang 2nd Road) round out the Kaohsiung fine-dining scene at various price points and formats.
+Sho, Papillon, Haili, Beef Chief (Zihciang 2nd Road) round out the Kaohsiung fine-dining scene at various price points and formats.
 Thomas Chien is the clearest option specifically for French contemporary; none of the local peers directly replicate that positioning.

 Is Thomas Chien worth the price?

 Yes, with caveats.
-The $$$ pricing sits at the upper end for Kaohsiung, but a Michelin Plate (2024), a 440-label wine list with 2,000 bottles in inventory, and a kitchen with a defined plant-forward French identity give you concrete reasons to pay it.
+The $$$ pricing sits at the upper end for Kaohsiung, but a Michelin Plate (2024), a 440-label wine list with 2,000 bottles in inventory, a kitchen with a defined plant-forward French identity give you concrete reasons to pay it.
 If you're comparing value against GEN at $$$$ for Cantonese, Thomas Chien is the more accessible price point for a comparable level of ambition.
 The $31 corkage fee is also reasonable if you're bringing your own bottle.

 Is Thomas Chien good for a special occasion?